srobo/docs/tutorials/code_submitter.md

 ---
 layout: page
-title: How to Submit Code
+title: Using the Code Submitter
 ---

-# How to Submit Code
+# Using the Code Submitter

 For virtual aspects of the competition, such as the [Virtual League][virtual-league], you will submit your code using the [code-submitter][code-submitter].
 Your code will then be run alongside other teams' code in the [simulator][simulator].